tektutor/container-orchestration-platform/Day5/README.md

 | OpenShift node network | `192.168.100.0/24` |
 | Identity provider name | `ldap` |

-These passwords suit an isolated training lab only.
-Never reuse them on a system reachable from outside.

 #### Prerequisites

 - Ubuntu 24.04 server with a static IP and `sudo` access
 - OpenShift 4 cluster with `cluster-admin` access (`system:admin` or `kubeadmin`)
 - `oc` CLI on the LDAP server or on your workstation
 - Network route from the OpenShift nodes to the LDAP server

 Install OpenLDAP, preseed the install answers